United States Regiments & BatteriesNew York – InfantryCavalryArtillery

 The regiment lost 3 enlisted men wounded

-May 24 Mustered out, expiration of term, under Colonel McQuade, Lieutenant Colonel Davies and Major Lewis.
-Three years’ men and recruits were transferred to the 44th New York Infantry and eventually to the 140th New York Infantry.
+May 24 The 14th New York Infantry Regiment mustered out at the expiration of its two year term of service under the command of Colonel McQuade, Lieutenant Colonel Davies and Major Lewis.
+Three years’ men and recruits were transferred to the 44th New York Infantry Regiment and eventually to the 140th New York Infantry Regiment.